 What is floating?

-After undressing and showering, you step into a fibreglass pool containing 26cm of skin temperature water (heated constantly) and 300 kgs of Epsom salts which nourish and soften your skin without wrinkling it like sea salt does.
-The high concentration of salt allows your body to float effortlessly.
-You simply sit down and slowly lie back until your head is either touching the pillow (if you choose to use one) or touching the water.
-As you lie back your body slowly lifts to the surface of the water and about 1/3 of your body is above the water line.
-It is the closest thing to attaining zero gravity on earth.
+After undressing and showering, you step into a fibreglass pool containing 26cm deep, skin temperature water (heated constantly) and 300 kgs of Epsom salts which nourish and soften your skin without wrinkling it like sea salt does.
+The high concentration of salts allows your body to float effortlessly.
+You simply sit down and slowly lie back until your head is either touching the pillow (if you choose to use one) or the water.
+As you lie back, your body gradually lifts to the water’s surface.

 Benefits of floating

 Floating in a pool of warm water into which the Epsom salts have been dissolved, allows your body to totally relax.
 As every muscle in your body is 100% relieved from all tension, you can quickly go into a state of deep relaxation.